 , ,

-Buy Nothing Mod
+Buy/Sell Nothing Mod

-Buy Nothing Mod
+Buy/Sell Nothing Mod

 Why not?

 This question came up during our last play session.
-Building a mod that restricts the player buying anything the first year isn’t a complex change to the game’s world.
+Building a mod that restricts buying or selling anything the first year isn’t a complex change to the game’s world.
 However, neither of us know how to code so this would be a good chance to see how far we could get with AI.
 A discussion about AI and modding will be at the end.
 The only creative change needed to the game’s world should be adding a bit of dialogue for each NPC that stops the player buying things.

 Starting Out

 We used Perplexity AI to guide us through the process.
 The model settings were for the best model available.
 Below are the steps generated by Perplexity followed by our notes about the process.
+Grey boxes are the AI instructions and black boxes with white colored font are my thoughts on the process.

 1. Install SMAPI on macOS